 Loneliness and isolation can be overwhelming for many people.
-Social isolation can become it's own prison when imposed for health reasons, financial issues, or lack of family and friends living close by.
-Depression is too often the result of social isolation, and can result in tragedy if care is not available.
+Social isolation can become its own prison when imposed for health reasons, financial issues, or lack of family and friends living close by.
+Depression is too often the result of social isolation and can result in tragedy if care is not available.
 Both physical and mental health risks are associated with loneliness and isolation.
 Read on to learn more.

 Mental & Physical Health Risks of Isolation

 Depression is a serious mental health concern for people who are isolated.
-Chronic loneliness is a painful and torturous condition for the person who is lacking emotional and mental health resources.
+Chronic loneliness is a painful and torturous condition for a person who is lacking emotional and mental health resources.
 Children, teens, adults, and seniors are all susceptible to the physical and mental health risks of isolation-related depression, which can lead to suicidal thoughts and actions.
 Everyone is subject to loneliness on occasions, but it becomes dangerous when it becomes a chronic condition.

 Some of the warning signs and symptoms of chronic loneliness include:

 - Increases in smoking, drug, and alcohol consumption

 - Risky behavior that can cause injury or death